PlaidCloud/website/content/en/docs/setup/best-practices/cluster-large.md

 ---

 A cluster is a set of {{< glossary_tooltip text="nodes" term_id="node" >}} (physical
-or virtual machines) running Kubernetes agents, managed by the
+or virtual machines) running PlaidCloud agents, managed by the
 {{< glossary_tooltip text="control plane" term_id="control-plane" >}}.
-Kubernetes {{< param "version" >}} supports clusters with up to 5000 nodes.
-More specifically, Kubernetes is designed to accommodate configurations that meet *all* of the following criteria:
+PlaidCloud {{< param "version" >}} supports clusters with up to 5000 nodes.
+More specifically, PlaidCloud is designed to accommodate configurations that meet *all* of the following criteria:

 * No more than 110 pods per node
 * No more than 5000 nodes